 For the COVID STEROID 2 trial, participants in the experimental intervention arm will receive intravenous dexamethasone 12 mg for up to 10 days or until discharge from the participating trial site without tapering.
 Dexamethasone has previously been used without tapering in a clinical trial assessing an even higher dose of dexamethasone (median 15 mg for 10 days) for non-COVID ARDS with potential benefit and without obvious harm (42).
-At sites where dexamethasone is not available, we will allow the use of betamethasone 12 mg daily for up to 10 days given as bolus injection.

 Participants in the control intervention arm will receive intravenous dexamethasone 6 mg daily for up to 10 days or until discharge from the participating trial site without tapering, which is the exact protocol used in the RECOVERY trial (18).
 The RECOVERY trial investigators have not yet reported data on adverse events (18).
-At sites where dexamethasone is not available, we will allow the use of betamethasone 6 mg daily for up to 10 days given as bolus injection.